Category Archives: 2018 Films

 The mental health aspect and the encouragement Van Gogh receives to get better and heal seem a bit too modern a method for the late nineteenth century.

-This may have been incorporated as an add-on to current and relevant issues to be given exposure, but while inspiring it does not seem to fit the film either.
-This is a small criticism I noticed.
+This may have been incorporated as an add-on to current and relevant issues to be exposed, but while inspiring, it does not seem to fit the film.
+This is a slight criticism I noticed.

 Bordering on the art film genre, At Eternity’s Gate (2018) is a sad depiction of a disturbed man’s lonely existence creating art that would not be recognized as a genius until after his death.

-A slow film, it uses gorgeous camera shots and lovely snippets of Vincent van Gogh’s works to seem poetic.
+It is a slow film that uses gorgeous camera shots and lovely snippets of Vincent van Gogh’s works to seem poetic.

-The film is not for everyone and is not a mainstream Hollywood experience, but rather a quiet biography of one of the greats.
+The film is not for everyone and is not a mainstream Hollywood experience, but it is a quiet biography of one of the greats.

 Nancy-2018